gt-pequod/gt-pequod.github.io/README.md

 ### Automatic Jave Program Equivalence Verification

- 1. PEQUOD is a tool, implemented on Java, for the automatic static verification for checking program equivalence between two programs.
+ 1. test PEQUOD is a tool, implemented on Java, for the automatic static verification for checking program equivalence between two programs.

  2. PEQUOD implemented on [SOOT](https://sable.github.io/soot/) as the intermeida representation for Java program, and